UNIVERSITI TUNKU ABDUL RAHMAN

 Go to top

-Clubs & Societies & Sports & Recreation
+Clubs & Societies Services

-11.How do we start a club/society on campus?
+1.How do we start a club/society on campus?

 NOTE: For information on club/societies and applying for recognition at Universiti Tunku Abdul Rahman (UTAR), please refer to Regulation XIV - Societies and Student Activities.